mark-hoffmann/fastteradata/README.rst

 Installation
 ------------

-fastteradata can easily be downloaded from Pypi package index via the following:
+fastteradata can easily be downloaded straight from github via the following:

 .. code-block:: python